 Let $(E,d)$ be a locally and boundedly compact metric space.
-The set $C(E)$ of real-valued continuous functions on $E$ is endowed with the topology of uniform convergence on every compact set of $E$.
-One defines an equivalence relation on $C(E)$ by declaring two functions equal if they differ by an additive constant and the associated quotient space endowed with the quotient topology is denoted by $C(E)/\mathbb{R}$.
+The set $C(E)$ of real-valued continuous functions on $E$ is endowed with the topology of uniform convergence on every compact subset of $E$.
+We define an equivalence relation on $C(E)$ by declaring two functions equivalent if they differ by an additive constant; the associated quotient space endowed with the quotient topology is denoted by $C(E)/\mathbb{R}$.
 Following \cite{Gro81}, one can embed the original space $E$ in $C(E)/\mathbb{R}$ using the injection